- Home

 What is Interquartile Range (IQR) in Statistics?

-The range of the middle 50% of data, calculated as Q_3 - Q_1.
-It measures spread while ignoring extreme values.
+The interquartile range (IQR) is the range of the middle 50% of data, calculated as Q_3 - Q_1.
+It measures spread while ignoring the top and bottom 25% of values, making it resistant to outliers.

 Next Steps